SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Rust

+- [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
+It provides you the material to quickly teach Rust to everyone.
 - [clap-rs/clap](https://github.com/clap-rs/clap) - A full featured, fast Command Line Argument Parser for Rust
 - [org-rs/org-rs](https://github.com/org-rs/org-rs) - org-mode parser rewrite in Rust
 - [facebook/sapling](https://github.com/facebook/sapling) - A Scalable, User-Friendly Source Control System.